 We are one of 28 elementary schools in the Diocese of Covington, Catholic in outlook and in practice.
 Presently, approximately 50% of our students are from other faith traditions.
 Prince of Peace is accredited through the Nonpublic Schools Commission of Kentucky.

-In 1999, a team consisting of Lawrence Bowman, Ph.D., then superintendent of Catholic Education in the Diocese of Covington; Sister Mary Sharron Goller SND, then principal of Prince of Peace; and a group of dedicated parents realized the dream of providing an exciting alternate education program for students in this area, and a primary Montessori room for students in grades 1 – 3, was added to the traditional Prince of Peace School.
-In 2000, an MII classroom was added for ages 9 – 12 in grades 4, 5, and 6.
-In 2005, a junior high Montessori room was added.
-In 2011, a Montessori pre-primary class (ages 3 – 6) was added.
+In 1999, a team consisting of Lawrence Bowman, Ph.D., then superintendent of Catholic Education in the Diocese of Covington; Sister Mary Sharron Goller SND, then principal of Prince of Peace; and a group of dedicated parents realized the dream of providing an exciting alternate education program for students in this area, Prince of Peace became a Montessori school from Pre-Primary to 8th grade.

 In addition to these rooms, we have office space, a library, a technology center, a counselor’s office, an academic intervention room, an art/Spanish room, and two small group rooms.
 We have a large auditorium which also serves as a gym and a large cafeteria serving breakfast and lunch to students.
 Prince of Peace is located on St. John the Evangelist Parish grounds.